+Wondering how to manage a negative employee?
 Don’t worry.
 I get asked this question loads by business owners.
-And that’s a brilliant thing – because it shows a genuine appetite to try and get the best from an employee – rather than letting things fester.
+And that’s a brilliant thing – because it shows a genuine appetite to try and address the issue – rather than letting things fester.

 ‘Debbie Downers’, ‘Prophets of Doom’, and ‘Mood Hoovers’.
 They’re all nicknames we use for negative types, right?
 But these flippant labels can sometimes disguise the true scale of the problem for heaps of people managers out there – trying their damn hardest to motivate a negative worker – and often dealing with the ramifications of failing miserably.